 If you still have to map all categories from scratch and your input field doesn’t contain this, then you can simply connect easily with our Google pre-mapped sub-sub-categories, as follows:

-Facebook’s Dynamic Product Ads are huge and full of potential.
-We hope that with provided troubleshooters on the most common error you will no longer struglle when running DPA .
+Facebook’s Dynamic Product Ads are full of potential.
+By troubleshooting all the most common errors, we hope you'll no longer struggle when running DPA .